jmbealer/my-knowledge-base/unsorted-org/org-old/software-engineering/python/python-json.md

 Convert from JSON to Python:
 import json

-# some JSON:
+# Some JSON
 x =  '{ "name":"John", "age":30, "city":"New York"}'
 <!--ID: 1639528995638-->

-# parse x:
+# Parse X
 y = json.loads(x)

-# the result is a Python dictionary:
+# The Result is a Python Dictionary
 print(y["age"])
 Convert from Python to JSON